-6sqft’s ongoing series “My sqft” checks out the homes of New Yorkers across all the boroughs.
-Our latest interior adventure brings us to the Soho apartment of pastry chef Meredith Kurtzman.
+Our series “My sqft” checks out the homes of New Yorkers across all the boroughs.
+Our latest interior adventure brings us to artist Rob Wynne’s Soho loft.
 Want to see your home featured here?
 Get in touch!

 “If you have something to say, you figure out what material will help you fulfill that destiny,” said artist Rob Wynne, referencing the various mediums in which he works, from hand-embroidered paintings to sculpture to molten glass.
 It’s this “alchemy” that is currently being explored through his exhibit “FLOAT” at the Brooklyn Museum, a show of 16 works that “seemingly floating within the American Art galleries.”
 But Wynne’s talent is perhaps on display nowhere more so that his home and studio in Soho.

 Wynne moved to the artist’s loft in the ’70s, and what has resulted is an organic and eclectic mix of decor and furniture from decades of travel, meeting fellow NYC artists, and finding inspiration through various disciplines.
 6sqft recently visited Rob at his home and explored his collections of curiosities.
 We also got an up-close look at the process behind his large-scale mirrored glass installations, as well as many of his other incredible works.